Myroslava-Zuieva/depression-analysis/README.md

 Step 2: Data Exploration with SQL

-I used BigQuery to perform data exploration and answer key analytical questions to prepare data for visualisation.
+I used BigQuery to perform data exploration and answer key analytical questions to prepare data for visualization.

 Step 3: Visualization with Tableau and Python